elmemy/EventBuilderApp/README.md

 - `ResultView`: Shown after saving an event, providing feedback on a successful event save along with the average cost.

-# Event Building App

-This repository contains the source code for the Event Building app.
-The app allows users to manage and view different event categories.

 ## Unit Tests